NielsLiisberg/RPG-lexer/README.md

 to parse RPG and even generate code.
-So this project can be used as an academic project for better understanding of the RPG language but also for better tooling like plug in for 100% free-RPG editors running in i.e. Eclipse with code completion etc. Or even tranpilers to create C or JAVA code from RPG.
+So this project can be used as an academic project for better understanding of the RPG language but also for better tooling like plug in for 100% free-RPG editors running in i.e. Eclipse with code completion etc. Or even to build transpilers to create C, C# or JAVA code from RPG ....
 Just some thoughts

 This implementation is using xText to describe the RPG language as a domain specific language in JAVA.